A Good Overview Creates Added Value.

 Consistent Visual Language

 Composers have been using a uniform visual language to capture tunes for generations.
 With the help of this notation, musicians – no matter which language they speak – are able to play a song together.
-The situation is similar with schematic diagrams whose standardized elements can be read by engineers.
+A similar situation with schematic diagrams whose standardized elements can be read by engineers.

 A simple rule is to always depict previous year figures in light gray and actual values in black.
 Budget values are depicted in white with outlines and forecasts are made distinctive with a hatched background.